US Policy with Israel Obama Exposed

 Daylight: Obama’s Record on Israel Exposed

-“We believe that that the borders of Israel and Palestine should be based on the 1967 lines,” Obama is shown saying, a reference to his May, 2011 speech, where he for the first time explicitly defined U.S. policy as supporting the 1967 borders with agreed swaps as the basis for Israeli-Palestinian peace negotiations.
+“We believe that the borders of Israel and Palestine should be based on the 1967 lines,” Obama is shown saying, a reference to his May 2011 speech, where he for the first time explicitly defined U.S. policy as supporting the 1967 borders with agreed swaps as the basis for Israeli-Palestinian peace negotiations.

 “He didn’t quite have a full grasp of what the full region looks like,” conservative journalist Lee Smith is shown saying in the video.
 “This is not how you treat an ally.”